-Join Ben Long for an in-depth discussion in this video Batteries and media cards, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Batteries and media cards, part of Nikon D5100 Essential Training.

 Your camera needs power and it needs a place to store images.…It gets its power usually from a rechargeable battery, and it stores its images…on a removable media card.…The battery in your D5100 can be recharged with the included power supply.…All you do is take the battery and snap it in to place.…It only goes in the right way.
 And if you notice, there are contacts here on the…battery; they need to line up with those contacts right there.…It goes in like this and then pushes down, and then you'll need to flip this out…and plug it into the wall.…